kootenpv/quickpip/README.md

 - Nicely see your tests pass on [travis](https://travis-ci.org/kootenpv/yourtools), knowing that others can easily contribute.

-- When you've added a new feature, add 1 to your minor version in `setup.py`
+- When you've added a big new feature, add 1 to your minor version in `setup.py`

 - When you've made breaking changes, add 1 to your major version in `setup.py`